We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Make Use of Plastic Bins

-Contain yourself—or at least your dishes—when you’re on after-dinner cleaning duty.
-Instead of putting dirty dishes directly in the sink, put them in a plastic bin.
-Place the container on the countertop or, if it’s small, inside the sink, so you can keep all or part of the sink clear for other tasks until you can tackle the dishes.
-Putting hot water and a little soap in the bin will give your dirtiest items an instant presoak.
+Contain yourself, or at least your dishes, when you’re on after-dinner cleaning duty.
+Instead of putting dirty dishes straight into the sink, pile them into a plastic bin.
+Place the container on the countertop or, if it’s small enough, inside the sink, so you can keep all or part of the sink clear for other tasks until you can tackle the dishes.
+Pouring hot water and a little soap in the bin will give your dirtiest items an instant presoak.

 Scrape your plates but don’t rinse them before loading the dishwasher.
 The small food particles left behind on your dishes actually act as an aggregate that helps get dishes cleaner as they run through the wash cycle.